 Malaysia-Australia Free Trade Agreement

 The Malaysia-Australia Free Trade Agreement is another step forward for Australia in the Asian Century.
-The Agreement reduces trade barriers, making it easier for Australians to do business in Malaysia – our 10th largest trading partner.
+The Agreement reduces trade barriers, making it easier for Australians to do business in Malaysia.

 The Malaysia-Australia Free Trade Agreement (MAFTA) builds on the ASEAN-Australia-New Zealand FTA (AANZFTA) to open up new opportunities for Australian investors and suppliers of goods and services, bringing our economies closer together.
 This high-quality free trade agreement improves access to the Malaysian market for Australian businesses and makes it easier for Australian workers and their families to live and work in Malaysia.

 "MAFTA is a game changer.
 It's one of the best free trade agreements we've seen and AMBC is 150 per cent behind it."

 Larry Gould | National President, Australia Malaysia Business Council (AMBC)

 Malaysia is one of Australia's closest regional partners and one of South East Asia's fastest-growing economies.
 Two-way goods and services trade between our two countries was $17.2 billion in 2011-12 (the year MAFTA was signed).
 MAFTA will further strengthen and expand Australia's economic relationship with Malaysia, creating export and investment opportunities for Australian businesses.